f-hamidlab/factR2/README.md

 ## Quickstart on using factR2
 factR2 requires a custom-assembled transcriptome in GTF format.
-Below is a quick-start on using factR2 using your own GTF file:
+Below is a quick-start on using factR2 using your own GTF file to output (1) an updated GTF file with CDS and alternative splicing information, (2) metadata at the gene, transcript and alternative splicing levels.
 ```r
 library(factR2)